quantiota/AI-Agent-Host/docker/README.md

 ```

 Remember to replace the placeholders with your actual passwords, and usernames.

-The environment variables will be replaced directly within the Nginx configuration file when the Docker services are started.
+The environment variables will be replaced directly within the docker compose and the Nginx configuration file when the Docker services are started.

 ### 3 Generate dhparam.pem file